gszecsenyi/EmbeddingQueue/README.md

 }
 ```

-The server waits up to 10 seconds for the result.
+The server waits for the result (default 10 seconds, max 30 seconds).
 If processing takes longer, it returns a task ID:

 ```json
 {"id": "550e8400-e29b-41d4-a716-446655440000"}